The Importance and Preparation of Import and Export Packing Lists

 Pay attention to details when preparing international documents

-A packing list accompanies an international shipment and is used to inform transportation companies about what they are moving.
+A packing list accompanies an international shipment and is used to inform transportation companies about what they are transporting.
 It also allows the customer and others involved in the transaction to check what has been shipped against the proforma invoice.
-It is a necessary safeguard against shipping incorrect cargo internationally.
-An export packing list, for example, is far more detailed than a domestic one.
+Other names for this list include the packing slip, docket, manifest, or bill of the parcel.

 To prepare your packing list, delete all the prices on the invoice and double-check to see that the number of cases, weight (net, gross, metric) and measurements appear on the invoice.
 Then rename the document "PACKING LIST" in big, bold letters.
 Never substitute a packing list for a commercial invoice.